oVirt/ovirt-site/source/feature/ram-snapshots.html.md

 ### Dependencies / Related Features

 *   The functionality of saving the memory state as part of live snapshot creation was introduced in libvirt 1.0.1, therefore it will require libvirt > 1.0.1.
+*   It seems that taking a snapshot with memory doesn't work when there is an open SPICE session (qemu crashes). if this is a bug indeed, the feature is depended on a fix for it.

 ### Design